NextFTC/NextFTC-Docs-v1/installation.md

 ## Method 2: Manually using Gradle (existing project)

 Installing NextFTC using Gradle is fairly simple.
-This tutorial assumes you are starting from an unmodified (or minimally modified) [FtcRobotController](https://github.com/FIRST-Tech-Challenge/FtcRobotController) project.
+This tutorial assumes you haven't modified your Gradle files..

 ### Step 1: Add the repositories